VictoriaArda/Craft-Beverage-Locator/README.md

 ## User Storie
 As a purchaser of craft beverages
-They want to find new craft beverages in the area
+I wanted to find new craft beverages in the area.
-So purchaser will try new craft beverages they never tried before.
+So I can try new craft beverages that I've never tried before.
-The Craft Beverage Locator accomplishes this task.
+This Craft Beverage Locator accomplishes that task.

 ## WireFrame or Scetch of Design